Combloux, France: Family Ski Guide

 Things to Do Off the Slopes

-The Luge 4S (four-season toboggan run) is the headline here.
-Your kids will talk about this one at school on Monday.
+Your kids will talk about the Luge 4S (four-season toboggan run) at school on Monday.
 It's free with any six-day pass for the Portes du Mont-Blanc or Evasion Mont-Blanc area, making it the best freebie in the region.

 When to Go